Triglycerides: Why do they matter?

 - Very high — 500 mg/dL or above (5.7 mmol/L or above)

-Your doctor will usually check for high triglycerides as part of a cholesterol test (sometimes called a lipid panel or lipid profile).
-You'll have to fast for nine to 12 hours before blood can be drawn for an accurate triglyceride measurement.
+Your doctor will usually check for high triglycerides as part of a cholesterol test, which is sometimes called a lipid panel or lipid profile.
+You'll have to fast before blood can be drawn for an accurate triglyceride measurement.